VGARG8/Image-Manipulation-and-Programme-Design/Readme.txt

-# PDP_NEU

-Project Description
+PDP_NEU Project Description

-This program provides a set of image processing operations that can be performed on an image in ppm.
+This program provides a set of image processing operations that can be performed on an image in the PPM format.
-Users can load a ppm file from a file path, save an image to a file path, and modify the image in a variety of ways.
+Users can load a PPM file from a file path, save an image to a file path, and modify the image in a variety of ways.
  The available operations include:

 Image Processing Operations
 This program provides various image processing operations that can be performed on an image.

 Changes in Iteration 2:
-1. added new filters to the project blur, sepia tone, dither, greyscale, sharpen using gaussian matrix. also removed explicit use of string and introduced Constants class to hold string constants.
+Added new filters to the project: blur, sepia tone, dither, greyscale, and sharpen using a Gaussian matrix.
+Also, removed the explicit use of strings and introduced a Constants class to hold string constants.
-2. optimized the code by introducing dynamic programming in filters.
+Optimized the code by introducing dynamic programming in filters.
-3. Abstracted the methods related to flip the image.
+Abstracted the methods related to flipping the image.
 Changes in Iteration 3:
-1. providing a GUI with the previous implementation.
-2.  removed the lengthy switch cases in controller instead of that shifted to command design pattern.
-3. There is a new analysis functionality added to project that is generating histograms both bar and line.
-Operations
-4. Abstracted sharpen and blur methods, removed redundancy in the code.

-1. Load: Load the image from a filepath.
-2. Save: Save the image to a filepath.
-3. Brighten: Increase the brightness of the image by a given value.
-4. Darken: Decrease the brightness of the image by a given value.
-5. Vertical-flip: Flip the image vertically.
-6. Horizontal-flip: Flip the image horizontally.
-7. Greyscale red-component: Create a greyscale image using the red-component of the original image.
-8. Greyscale green-component: Create a greyscale image using the green-component of the original image.
-9. Greyscale blue-component: Create a greyscale image using the blue-component of the original image.

-10.Greyscale value-component: Create a greyscale image using the value-component of the original image.
-11. Greyscale intensity-component: Create a greyscale image using the intensity-component of the original image.
-12. Greyscale luma-component: Create a greyscale image using the luma-component of the original image.
-13. RGB-split: Split the original image into three greyscale images containing its red, green, and blue components, respectively.

-14 RGB-combine: Combine three greyscale images into a single image that gets its red, green, and blue components from the three images, respectively.

-15 Run-script: Load and run the script commands in the specified file.

-16 Sepia-tone : create a sepia tone image using guassian filter.

-17. Blur : crate blur image using gauss filter.

-18. Sharpen : sharpen image using gauss filter.

-19. Dither : Dither the given image.

-20. Greyscale-tone:  using luma filter matrix multiply.

-Limitations : For now these operations are performed on ppm file, jpg,bmp and png.
-We are converting images to greyscale for improving the efficiency.

-At current project can be used in three ways one is to upload the script having command related to operations to be performed on image.
-Second, one can use menu-driven console based method as well.
-In third you can mention the script path to run it.

-The script files used for our image are located in Res folder: scriptfile.txt and scriptfile2.txt and script3.txt.
-All the required images, ppm files, script files are in Res folder.

-Program design Image is also located in the Res Folder.
+Added a GUI to the previous implementation.
+Removed the lengthy switch cases in the controller and instead used the command design pattern.
+Added a new analysis functionality to the project that generates histograms, both bar and line.
+Operations:

+Load: Load the image from a filepath.
+Save: Save the image to a filepath.
+Brighten: Increase the brightness of the image by a given value.
+Darken: Decrease the brightness of the image by a given value.
+Vertical-flip: Flip the image vertically.
+Horizontal-flip: Flip the image horizontally.
+Greyscale red-component: Create a greyscale image using the red-component of the original image.
+Greyscale green-component: Create a greyscale image using the green-component of the original image.
+Greyscale blue-component: Create a greyscale image using the blue-component of the original image.
+Greyscale value-component: Create a greyscale image using the value-component of the original image.
+Greyscale intensity-component: Create a greyscale image using the intensity-component of the original image.
+Greyscale luma-component: Create a greyscale image using the luma-component of the original image.
+RGB-split: Split the original image into three greyscale images containing its red, green, and blue components, respectively.
+RGB-combine: Combine three greyscale images into a single image that gets its red, green, and blue components from the three images, respectively.
+Run-script: Load and run the script commands in the specified file.
+Sepia-tone: Create a sepia tone image using a Gaussian filter.
+Blur: Create a blurred image using a Gaussian filter.
+Sharpen: Sharpen the image using a Gaussian filter.
+Dither: Dither the given image.
+Greyscale-tone: Create a greyscale image using the luma filter matrix multiplication.
+Limitations:

+For now, these operations are performed on PPM, JPG, BMP, and PNG files.
+We are converting images to greyscale for improving efficiency.

+At the current project stage, it can be used in three ways: one can upload the script having commands related to operations to be performed on an image, use a menu-driven console-based method, or mention the script path to run it.

+The script files used for our image are located in the Res folder: scriptfile.txt, scriptfile2.txt, and script3.txt.
+All the required images, PPM files, and script files are in the Res folder.

+The program design image is also located in the Res folder.

+The example of how to create script commands is given below:

 The example of how to create script commands is given below :